Show What Apps & Processes Are Using an Internet Connection via Command Line in Mac OS X

-Here are two ways to do this, the first provides easy to read output and will print names of applications and processes that are connecting to the outside world, and the second string will provide extremely detailed information regarding what PID is connecting to which host and using what protocol.
+We will cover two ways to do this, the first provides easy to read output and will print names of applications and processes that are connecting to the outside world, and the second string will provide extremely detailed information regarding what PID is connecting to which host and using what protocol.
 You can use either, or both, depending on your specific needs.

 lsof -nPi | cut -f 1 -d " "| uniq | tail -n +2

-Running this command will give you something like:
+Running that lengthy command will give you output looking something like this:

-Obviously these are just the application and process names of what is actively using the internet.
-Now, obviously there isn’t much more data here, but if you’re just trying to track down a rogue bandwidth hogging app it’s sometimes adequate.
+These are just the application and process names of what is actively using the internet.
+Now, obviously there isn’t much more data here, but if you’re just trying to track down a rogue bandwidth hogging app it’s sometimes adequate for that purpose.

 If you want more detailed information than what is shown in the above command string, we can revise the above command so that we get more raw data out of lsof by removing the pipes to other command line utilities, leaving us with unrefined details directly from lsof.
 You’ll also notice I cut out the -n flag because I want to see the host names this time around:

 If that is information overload, try piping the command through ‘more’ so it is easier to read in chunks, or use grep to sort data for a specific app or process, like so: